druce/druce.github.io/aws.md

 # activate the proper virtualenv
 source activate jupyter

-# cd to the right directory
+# cd to the proper directory
 cd /home/ubuntu/Notebooks

-# run jupyter
+# run jupyter in the background
 jupyter notebook &
 ```
 It should include all anaconda and related environment variables and paths from your .bashrc file.
-Then it should activate the appropriate virtualenv, cd to the appropriate directory, and run Jupyter in the background.
+Then it should activate the proper virtualenv, cd to the proper directory, and run Jupyter in the background.

 Then do